oracle/cloud-native-devops-workshop/containers/nodejs-rolling-router-wercker/README.md

 CMD [ "npm", "start" ]
 </pre>

-You can first fork the Hello world project to your git-hub account:
+Start by forking the Hello world project to your git-hub account:

 ![Logo](images/Fork-hello-world.png)